-An entity that participates in a joint arrangement arrangement, regardless of whether that entity has joint control of the arrangement.
+An entity that participates in a joint arrangement, regardless of whether that entity arrangement, regardless of whether that e has joint control of the arrangement.

 separate vehicle A separately identifiable financial structure, including separate legal entities or entities recognised by statute, regardless of whether those entities have a legal personality.